Ewen2015/GossipCat/docs/source/tutorial.rst

 Data granularity is a measure of the level of detail in a data structure.
 It is not always clear in the industrial scenarios and therefore is critical to problem solving.

 - **A temporal granularity** is a partition of the timeline.
-Each element of the partition is called granule, which can be used to provide information with a time qualification.
+Each element of the partition is called a granule, which can be used to provide information with a time qualification.
 - **A spatial granularity** is a partition of a space.
 A granule in the granularity represents a region of the partition.
 Each granule can be used to provide information with a spatial qualification.
-- **A spatio-temporal granularity** represents changes in time of a spatial granularity: it associates a space to time and can be used to provide information with a spatio-temporal qualification.
+- **A spatiotemporal granularity** represents changes in time of a spatial granularity: it associates space to time and can be used to provide information with a spatiotemporal qualification.

 In time-series data, for example, the granularity of measurement might be based on intervals of years, months, weeks, days, or hours.
 For ordering transactions, granularity might be at the purchase order level, or line item level, or detailed configuration level for customized parts.

 Target
 ~~~~~~

-For supervised machine learning, it seems to be clear that you got labels (or target, dependent variables) in your data set.
+For supervised machine learning, it seems to be clear that you have labels (or target, dependent variables) in your data set.
 While the target definition does not always inherently exist.
 For example,

 1. Price predicting: listing price or selling price?
 2. Non-performing loans classification: A nonperforming loan (NPL) is a sum of borrowed money whose scheduled payments have not been made by the debtor for a period –– usually 90 or 180 days.
 So, 90 or 180?
 Any tolerance periods?

 **Other than the physical world, things are always defined by people and therefore can be very different from time to time and from scenario to scenario.
 Things are always changing in the physical world as well.
 Before talking about any concepts abstractly, define them concretely.** This is a teamwork involving both business and technique teams.

-Data scientists should always double confirm with business team about the target definition.
+Data scientists should always double-confirm with the business team about the target definition.
 Furthermore, data scientists should always be skeptical of the definition especially when the training results are too good to be true.
 Check if there is any **data leakage** in the definition.

 .. note::